wp-plugins/wp-support-ticket/readme.txt

 * Support Ticket List (Widget).
 To list recent/ specific tickets in the widget area.
 * Additional file types are supported in the PRO version.
 Set supported file types from admin panel.
 * Manage email contents from admin panel.
 Emails that are fired when a new ticket is created or admin posts a reply.
+* Option to list all support tickets submitted by users.
+So that visitors can view tickets and replies.
 * Set custom name for the administrator.
 * Advanced ticket search.